Atono MCP Server

 command = "docker"

-args = ["run", "-i", "--rm", "-e", "X_API_KEY", "atonoai/atono-mcp-server:VERSION_NUMBER"]
+args = ["run", "--pull=always", "-i", "--rm", "-e", "X_API_KEY", "atonoai/atono-mcp-server:latest"]

 [mcp_servers.atono.env]

-X_API_KEY = "Place your API Key here"
+X_API_KEY = "Place your API Key here"- Replace

-2. Replace YOUR_ATONO_API_KEY with your API key.
+YOUR_ATONO_API_KEYwith your API key.

 Codex automatically starts the Atono MCP server when you open a session that references it.